bcgov/startup-sample-project-aws-containers/README.md

 The deployment of the sample containers app to the AWS Cloud uses several steps.

-- Configure the _Secrets_ in your GitHub repository
+- Configure the _Variables_ in your GitHub repository
 - Execute a _Pull Request_ to the GitHub repository that includes the changes described in the previous section